adrashbhatia/LMS-App/README.md

 XLMS is built with the aim of providing a simple, professional, and user-friendly LMS for training centers and educational institutions.

 ⚠️ Note: This project is licensed under a Custom License.
-Unauthorized use, modification, or distribution is strictly prohibited..
+Unauthorized use, modification, or distribution is strictly prohibited.